openordu/ordu-ui/src/docs/quickstart/editing.md

 ---
 ## Editing the Content

 All our content is in Enhanced Markdown.
-See the [Demo](/docs/demo) page.
+See the [Editing guide](/docs/editing) page.
 Again you can use the gitlab.com website to edit these things.
 Otherwise just edit these text files with a text file editor, a markdown editor, or some other editor.

 ## Content Structure

 ```
-docs/         # These documentation files
+ordu-ui:src/docs/           # These documentation files
-article/      # Blog, anyone can blog
+ordu-blog:posts/            # Blog, anyone can blog
-guide/hearth  # Hearthkeeper & Householders' Guide
+ordu-guides:hearthkeeper/   # Hearthkeeper & Householders' Guide
-guide/witch   # Witches' Guide
+ordu-guides:witchcraft/     # Witches' Guide
-guide/seer    # Fiath's Guide
+ordu-guides:seer/           # Fiath's Guide
-guide/poet    # Poet's Guide
+ordu-guides:poet/           # Poet's Guide
-guide/druid   # Druid's Guide
+ordu-guides:druid/          # Druid's Guide
-pce/          # Public Celtic Encyclopedia
+pce:*/                      # Public Celtic Encyclopedia
-ctexts/       # Texts from celt.ucc.ie
+sacred-texts:*/             # Texts from celt.ucc.ie
-school/       # Schools
+praxes:*/                   # Practices, customs, prayers, rites, charms
 directory/                  # Directory of Groups Practicing Celtic Paganism
 ```
 # Creating new content

 ::: warning
 Markdown content is stored in .md files in directories in the project.
 Create one and automatically navigate to its path.
-To link it from another page, edit that page's markdown creating a [link](/docs/formatting/#link) to your new content.
+To link it from another page, edit that page's markdown creating a [link](/docs/editing/links.md) to your new content.
 :::

 # Formatting Content